This post may contain affiliate links. Please read my disclosure policy.

 - 28 ounce can whole peeled tomatoes cut up or smashed (do not drain)

 - 1 tablespoon brown sugar

 - 1 teaspoon fresh ground black pepper

-Cook bacon until crisp in a large skillet, Drain on paper towels, crumble and set aside.
-Drain the bacon fat from the pan, reserving 2 tablespoons.
-Wipe out the pan with paper towels to remove burnt pieces.
-Add the reserved drippings back to the skillet and heat on medium.
+- Cook bacon until crisp in a large skillet and drain on paper towels.
+Crumble and set aside.
+Drain the bacon fat from the pan reserving 2 tablespoons.
+Wipe out the pan with paper towels.
+Add the reserved drippings back to the skillet and warm on medium heat.

 Looking for a good nonstick skillet with a lid?
 Click on the photo for more information:

 The small print: If you decide to purchase something at Amazon after following my affiliate link, I receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.

 I hope you’re not tired of all the Cinco de Mayo inspired recipes we’ve posted lately.
 We love a well spiced dish, especially when combined with other simple foods.

 Are you celebrating Cinco de Mayo this year?
 If you’re looking for a little more inspiration, check out this fabulously popular, Mexican Chopped Salad ~ from The Café Sucre Farine.
 I can’t stop drooling over Sue’s amazing Mexican Street Corn Salad ~ from The View from Great Island.
 And I love this Homemade Mexican Spice Mix ~ from Barefeet in the Kitchen and have used it many times in a variety of recipes like tacos and it’s a great rub for pork too!